Iacopo La Rocca: Club career

-After 4 years in Super League where he played also 6 games in UEFA Cup he joined Swiss Super League club Grasshopper.
+After 4 years in Super League where he also played 6 games in the UEFA Cup he joined Swiss Super League club Grasshopper.

 On 11 September 2012, he signed a one-year deal with A-League club Western Sydney Wanderers.
 La Rocca scored his first goal for Western Sydney Wanderers on 18 November 2012 in just his second game, to defeat Perth Glory.
 In February 2013, he signed a new two-year deal with the Wanderers.

 On 23 March, La Rocca was sent off in the last minute of stoppage time in the third Sydney Derby of the season for elbowing Sydney midfielder Terry Antonis in the temple.
 The subsequent ban meant La Rocca missed the semifinal and the final.
 His club nonetheless won the title in their debut season.

 On 2013 he played the Grand Final he got the man of the match with Broich and won the Joe Marston Medal but Western Sydney Wanderes lost in extra time 2–1 but the year after he won the 2014 AFC Champions League, with La Rocca starting both legs of their triumph over Al-Hilal in the final and became the first Italian to win that trophy.

 At the 2014 FIFA Club World Cup in Morocco, La Rocca opened the scoring against Cruz Azul of Mexico in an eventual 1–3 loss after extra time.

 In June 2015, La Rocca signed a two-year contract with Adelaide United.
 After overcoming injury, he featured heavily for Adelaide in the second half of the season and played a crucial role in the central defensive position along with teammate Dylan McGowan in the club's successful attempt at the Premier's Plate and inaugural Championship title.

 In November 2016, La Rocca became an Australian citizen, allowing him to be called up to the Australian national team and to be considered as a domestic player for his club.

 Melbourne City announced the signing of La Rocca on 15 July 2017 with 2 years deal.
-La Rocca played is first official game with Melbourne City on 13 September 2017 in FFA Cup against Sydney FC.
-After his retirement in 2019 he started his coaching career by taking the UEFA B License for coaching in Italy.
+La Rocca played his first official game with Melbourne City on 13 September 2017 in FFA Cup against Sydney FC.

+Following his retirement in 2019, he began his journey as a coach by acquiring the UEFA B License in Italy.
+In 2023, he obtained the UEFA A License in Coverciano, Italy.